Skip to main content

 • music

-The music in the game is characterized by upbeat, cheerful keyboard pop that perfectly complements its lighthearted atmosphere, often eliciting smiles from players.
-Overall, the background music enhances the game's joyful mood and aligns well with its visual aesthetic.
+The music in the game is characterized by upbeat, cheerful keyboard pop that perfectly complements its lighthearted atmosphere, consistently bringing smiles to players.
+Overall, it enhances the gaming experience by aligning well with the visual aesthetic.

 • “Background music made me smile on numerous occasions; it's exactly how you'd think it would be when looking at pictures.”

-• “It's perfect for this game; it captures the lightweight mood of the game with overly happy keyboard pop music.”
+• “It's perfect for this game, capturing the lightweight mood with overly happy keyboard pop music.”

 • grinding